Atoms confined by very thin layers: Properties of the eigenvalues

-So here comes the main result of the section. \begin{proposition} $\tilde{H}_{N,Z}^{a}$ forms an analytic family of type (A) on $\C\setminus\lsz 0\psz$ and consequently it forms an analytic family in the sense of Kato, see \cite[Theorem XII.9]{rs4}. \end{proposition}
+So here comes the main result of this subsection. \begin{proposition} $\tilde{H}_{N,Z}^{a}$ forms an analytic family of type (A) on $\C\setminus\lsz 0\psz$ and consequently it forms an analytic family in the sense of Kato, see \cite[Thm.
+XII.9]{rs4}. \end{proposition}

-Consequently the (analyticity) statement \cite[Theorem XII.8]{rs4} holds for the non-degenerate isolated eigenvalues of the operator $H_{N,Z}^{a}$.
+Consequently the analyticity statement \cite[Thm.
+XII.8]{rs4} holds for the non-degenerate isolated eigenvalues of the operator $H_{N,Z}^{a}$.
 In particular it says that if, for some $a_{0}>0$, there is an non-degenerate isolated eigenvalue of $H_{N,Z}^{a_{0}}$, then for $a$ near $a_{0}$ there is exactly one isolated non-degenerate eigenvalue of $H_{N,Z}^{a}$ near this eigenvalue of $H_{N,Z}^{a_{0}}$.

-\begin{remark}[Monotonicity of the eigenvalues] In the exactly same manner as in \cite{DuHo_10}, one can prove that the eigenvalues of $H_{N,Z}^{a}$ (if there are some) are strictly decreasing functions of $a$. \end{remark}
+\begin{remark}[Monotonicity of the eigenvalues] In the exactly same manner as in \cite{DuHo_10}, i.e., employing the min-max principle, one can prove that the eigenvalues of $H_{N,Z}^{a}$ (if there are some) are strictly decreasing functions of $a$. \end{remark}